uds-se/osnap/README.md

 ## What O!Snap requires?

-O!Snap relies on the IBM ILOG CPLEX Studio to efficently solve the optimization problems at the core of (Opportunistic Snapshotting and ILP Scheduler); therefore, you need to have CPLEX installed to run O!Snap.
+O!Snap relies on the IBM ILOG CPLEX Studio to efficiently solve the optimization problems at the core of (Opportunistic Snapshotting and ILP Scheduler); therefore, you need to have CPLEX installed to run O!Snap.
 You can ask for a (free) academic license to IBM and then setup the tool as the vendor explains.
 Additionally, you need to install the cplex.jar in your maven local repository (or in the "my-repo" maven repository that comes with the code), and JavaILP, which is a java interface to define optimization problems.

 We cannot provide any of those libraries so you have to download and install to your repo manually.